pastaboy2131/Hideout-Gaming/README.md

 # Licensing

 This program will soon be under a  commercial license and thus the main source code will be hidden for security and licensing purposes.
-This GutHub Page is for users to describe problems and/or report bugs.
+This GitHub Page is for users to describe problems and/or report bugs.
 However it will contain the old soruce code and/or moderation bot source code.